vipulnaik/diet-exercise-health/events/2024/2024-exercise-tracker.md

 ## 2024-08-14 (extended to 2024-08-15 and 2024-08-16): planned skipping of all exercise (except standing-on-one-leg-with-eyes-closed exercise)

-I kipped all exercises on 2024-08-14, to see how that helps in my recovery, since as of 2024-08-13 evening I falt like I'm in a stage of recovery where I have more cramping, and eonderedif skipping exercise will help with recovery during this critical phase.
+I skipped all exercises on 2024-08-14, to see how that helps in my recovery, since as of 2024-08-13 evening I falt like I'm in a stage of recovery where I have more cramping, and eonderedif skipping exercise will help with recovery during this critical phase.
 My thought was to